 AWS Lambda is a cloud library that offers pre-built sample functions for common use cases such as image conversion, file compression, and changing notification.

-AWS Lambda Features and understanding its Usability
+AWS Lambda Features and understanding its Usability for building modern application a modern application on AWS

 - With Built-in support for AWS Software Development Kit (SDK), AWS Lambda makes it easy to trigger and call other AWS services.
 With-in a span of few seconds, AWS Lambda triggers your function automatically on the occurrence of any event.